Skip to main content

 Batch processing from data sources

-When data is processed in batch, it usually resides in a data source that can be replicated easily or delivered into another region.
+Batch data usually resides in a source you can replicate or deliver to another region.

 Data streams

 Processing a data stream is a bigger challenge.
-Streaming data can be ingested from various sources and be processed and sent to a streaming solution:
+Streaming data can be ingested from various sources, processed, and sent to a streaming solution:

 • Message queue such as Kafka